 B. By July 1, 1994, every school building in operation in the Commonwealth shall be tested for radon pursuant to procedures established by the United States Environmental Protection Agency (EPA) for radon measurements in schools.

 School buildings and additions opened for operation after July 1, 1994 shall be tested for radon pursuant to such EPA procedures and regulations prescribed by the Board of Education pursuant to subsection A of this section.
 Each school shall maintain files of its radon test results and make such files available for review.
 The division superintendent shall report radon test results to the Department of Health.

 History of Radon Testing for Virginia Schools

-As seen in the passage above, in 1993 the Virginia General Assembly passed legislation that requires all schools in the Commonwealth to be tested for radon after July 1, 1994 and includes any new school buildings and additions built after that date.
+As seen in the passage above, in 1993 the Virginia General Assembly passed legislation that requires all schools in the Commonwealth to be tested for radon after July 1, 1994 and also any new school buildings or additions built after that date.
 Each school is required to maintain files of their radon test results.

 - School classrooms not being identified on the test report;

 - Testing periods that were outside of the preferred heating season; and